Icenium/icenium-cli/docs/man_pages/project/configuration/mobileframework.md

 General | `$ appbuilder mobileframework [<Command>] [--path <Directory>]`

 <% if(isHtml) { %>Lists all supported versions of the current development framework.<% } %>
-<% if(isConsole && isMobileWebsite) { %>
-WARNING: This command and its extended commands are not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help mobileframework`
-<% } %>
 <% if((isConsole && (isCordova || isNativeScript)) || isHtml) { %>
 ### Options
 * `--path` - Specifies the directory that contains the project.
 If not specified, the project is searched for in the current directory and all directories above it.